microsoft/language-server-protocol/_specifications/lsp/3.17/notebookDocument/notebook.md

  * Options specific to a notebook plus its cells
  * to be synced to the server.
  *
- * If a selector provider a notebook document
+ * If a selector provides a notebook document
  * filter but no cell selector all cells of a
  * matching notebook document will be synced.
  *
  * If a selector provides no notebook document
  * filter but only a cell selector all notebook
- * document that contain at least one matching
+ * documents that contain at least one matching
  * cell will be synced.
  *
  * @since 3.17.0